Cognitive science: Key findings

-Cognitive science has given rise to models of human cognitive bias and risk perception, and has been influential in the development of behavioral finance, part of economics.
-It has also given rise to a new theory of the philosophy of mathematics (related to denotational mathematics), and many theories of artificial intelligence, persuasion and coercion.
+Cognitive science has given rise to models of human cognitive bias and risk perception and has been influential in the development of behavioral finance, a subfield of economics.
+It has also given rise to a new theory of the philosophy of mathematics (related to denotational mathematics), and many theories of artificial intelligence, persuasion, and coercion.
 It has made its presence known in the philosophy of language and epistemology as well as constituting a substantial wing of modern linguistics.

-Fields of cognitive science have been influential in understanding the brain's particular functional systems (and functional deficits) ranging from speech production to auditory processing and visual perception.
-It has made progress in understanding how damage to particular areas of the brain affect cognition, and it has helped to uncover the root causes and results of specific dysfunction, such as dyslexia, anopsia, and hemispatial neglect.
+Fields of cognitive science have been influential in understanding the brain's particular functional systems (and functional deficits), ranging from speech production to auditory processing and visual perception.
+It has made progress in understanding how damage to particular areas of the brain affects cognition, and has helped uncover the root causes and consequences of specific dysfunctions, such as dyslexia, anopsia, and hemispatial neglect.